 From our research, we identified seven key features to incorporate into our application:

 After going through rounds of task-based user testing, we refined aspects of the experience such as improving the transition between stages and altered the wording of text or appearance of buttons to avoid confusion.
 We also adjusted the interface to be more intuitive when completing common tasks, aligned our visual styles, and tried to give Swap a simple but artistic aesthetic.

 By getting the user invested early and filling out questions so the site is customized to their needs, we are able to create a pleasant experience where the user is easily able to accomplish their task: finding someone to teach them through Swap.

-Through Swap, users are able to browse other users whose skills/interests align with their's.
-Unlike other competitors that have interfaces which function more akin to marketplaces, we make finding other people easy and intuitive.
+Users are able to browse other people whose skills/interests align with their's.
+While other competitors function like marketplaces, we make finding other people easy and intuitive.

 Swap features a simple, easy to use messenger where users can get to know each other and negotiate what services are being exchanged without risking their privacy.

 Swap easily syncs with

 any calendar application of your choosing so you'll able to send event requests, share your availability, and schedule meetings without even leaving the app.

 to an agreement, their calendars automatically update so no one has to worry about forgetting.

 New teachers looking for guidance have the option to follow a suggested curriculum of level appropriate songs that will adjust as the student learns.